BryanHogan/bryanhogan-blog-content/blog/obsidian-astro-submodule.md

 I had previously tried using Symlinks, but that approach does not feel reliable and is gimmicky.

-## How to use Obsidian to write Astro markdown content
+## All steps on getting started with using Obsidian to write Astro markdown content

 A quick overview of all the steps: